k-e-v-L/Winternship-task/README.md

 # Winternship-task
 Playtech Winternship: test assignment 2024

+I also uploaded it to google drive if it should throw any type of errors here in github: https://drive.google.com/drive/u/5/folders/11gBSNMDpYc_mEu5TjHWPm1XyGClfKwSI

 The classes are under src/com/playtech/betting and I also tried writing Junit tests but sadly I should have spent more time on it and I didn't make it.
 Casino end balance is: 0